mariadb-operator/mariadb-operator/docs/CONFIGURATION.md

     generate: true
 ```

-An user may choose to explicitly provide a `Secret` reference via `rootPasswordSecretKeyRef` and opt-out fron random password generation by either not providing the `generate` field or setting it to `false`:
+You may choose to explicitly provide a `Secret` reference via `rootPasswordSecretKeyRef` and opt-out fron random password generation by either not providing the `generate` field or setting it to `false`:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1